techrivers/DesignLabX/replit.md

 ## Overview

-This is a full-stack application built with React, Express, and Material-UI that serves as a component library and storybook for Material-UI components.
-The project demonstrates a comprehensive set of Material-UI components with interactive documentation, controls, and live preview capabilities.
+This is a full-stack application built with React, Express, and Material-UI that serves as an enterprise-ready component library and storybook for Material-UI components.
+The project demonstrates a comprehensive set of Material-UI components with interactive documentation, controls, live preview capabilities, and dynamic theme management for company design systems.
+Companies can upload their JSON design system configurations to instantly see all components styled with their brand colors, typography, and theme settings.

 ## System Architecture